 A C3PO that replaces custom commands often needs to refresh the client user interface.
 To do this, given the GWClientState interface, invoke the BuildPersistentID method using the syntax GW#C#xxx where xxx is a function, such as Open.
 Then call the BuildCommand method, passing the new ID to create a GWCommand.
 Finally, execute the GWCommand to refresh the Client UI.
-(See "Pre-Built Command ID Encoding" on page 98.)
+(See Pre-Built Command ID Encoding.)

 Note that if you refresh a query folder, the query will re-execute.
-The constants in "Pre-Built Command ID Encoding" on page 98 provide a text parameter that is associated with each numerical value.
+The constants in Pre-Built Command ID Encoding provide a text parameter that is associated with each numerical value.